LaunchCodeEducation/data-analysis/src/chapters/tableau-intro/tableau-intro.rst

 .. admonition:: Question

-   Shifting a table from a wide format into a long format is called?
+   What is shifting a table from a wide format into a long format called?

 .. admonition:: Question